We participate in affiliate programs, including Amazon Associates, and may earn commissions from qualifying purchases at no extra cost to you.

 4. Features and Customization

-Smart bulbs are the clear winner when it comes to customization.
-Many include features such as RGB color changing, tunable white lighting, and built-in scene settings for different moods.
+Many include RGB color changing, tunable white lighting, and built-in scene settings for different moods.

 Winner: Smart bulbs for advanced lighting effects